Does Amazon Advertising Work for Books?

 In general, authors who get the best results with Amazon Advertising are the ones who invest the time and energy in learning how to create + launch ads properly.

 There are many places to learn how to run effective Amazon ads for your book, and Amazon offers a free tutorial right here.
+We also like the free courses available on Reedsy and Kindlepreneur.

 We highly recommend spending time learning about the Amazon Advertising system before you go in blindly because it can be an extremely expensive learning curve.